Generating Usage-related Questions for Preference Elicitation in Conversational Recommender Systems: Data Collection

 \subsection{Final Dataset}

 Out of the 1,115 candidate sentences, 277 were labeled as non-applicable (not containing relevant usage-related information), which is below \(25\%\).
 This shows that our high-precision approach to selecting candidate sentences is effective.
 We note that our sentence selection method works better for some categories than for others.
 The fraction of viable sentences ranges between \(52\%\) (\emph{Espresso machine} category) to \(84\%\) (\emph{Backpacking pack} category).
 For the remaining 838 sentences, a total of five questions are generated, three based on the candidate sentence and two via paraphrasing.
 Table~\ref{tab:example_amt} shows two example sentences from our dataset.
-The total cost of generating the dataset was \$1,200.